 Committee and/or advisorships.
 Should not exceed two per regular academic year.

-Non-teaching departmental duties and responsibilities.
-Shall be determined by the appropriate administrator, in cooperation with Departmental/Division Chairpersons, after consultation with faculty assigned to that administrative unit.

 Advising loads.
 Shall be 20-30 students per quarter with duties and responsibilities related thereto as determined by the College District policy.
 Consideration may be given for substituting advising load for instructional load either to fulfill annual workload or at the request of faculty.

-In-service training.
-An average of no more than three (3) hours per month over the academic year shall be required for in-service training activities.

-Graduation.
-Attendance at graduation ceremonies is encouraged but shall not be mandatory.
-Attendance will count toward faculty non-instructional day.

-Workload Standards: Counselors & Librarians.
+Workload Standards: Counselors and Librarians.